Hayball: History

 The practice was established in 1983 as Hayball Leonard Stent and re-branded as Hayball in early 2008.
 The firm is led by seven directors - Len Hayball, Richard Leonard, Robert Stent, Tom Jordan, Sarah Buckeridge, Luc Baldi and Ann Lau.
 Currently, Tom Jordan is managing director.

 Awards

-Hayball is a multi-award-winning practice, including the Australian Institute of Architects' Award for Residential Architecture and the 2009 Melbourne Prize for the redevelopment of the Canada Hotel on Swanston Street, Carlton.
+Hayball won the Australian Institute of Architects' Award for Residential Architecture and the 2009 Melbourne Prize for the redevelopment of the Canada Hotel on Swanston Street, Carlton.
 The design for Dandenong High School won the Department of Education and Early Childhood Development Best School and Best Secondary School at the 2009 awards.